engasa/TA_Scheduler_CaseStudyData/README.md

 # TA_Scheduler_CaseStudyData
-Data used in the case study presented in the TA scheduler paper.
+Data used in the case study presented in the TA scheduler paper for public reviews.